-If you have a calm and warming temperament and a keen eye for capturing imaginative photographs, this career path could be the one for you.
+If you have a calm and warming temperament and a keen eye for capturing imaginative photographs, then a career as a photographer may be for you.
 Many photographers choose to go freelance as they can manage their own schedule and develop an individual style.

 If you’re better at expressing yourself through words and can create interesting and captivating stories, becoming a writer would be ideal for you.
 You could go down a number of routes, including content and technical writing.

-Working with social media and marketing will get your creative juices going.
+Working with social media will get your creative juices flowing.
 You’ll be in charge of creating your company’s profile and branding by using a number of different platforms, including Facebook, Twitter, Instagram, Pinterest and Google+.
 As new trends emerge, you’ll be responsible for identifying them and keeping your company relevant.

 As a stylist, you’ll need to select the correct accessories, clothes and props for the given occasion.
 Your role can differ slightly depending on the industry you’re working in, but the basics are the same.
 You’ll need to have a creative eye and the flair to create memorable pieces.

 If you have an eye for style and love all things fashion, being a visual merchandiser could be your dream job.
-You’ll be involved in creating 3D displays across retail shops in order to maximise sales.
+You’ll be involved in creating 3D displays across retail stores in order to maximize sales.
 This can range from high-street to high-end stores.
 To receive full job satisfaction, pick a brand you love to receive staff discount, too!

-If you like getting creative in the kitchen by mixing a number of ingredients and spices, you can really excel in a high-end kitchen.
-You can not only get imaginative with flavours but also can make a dish look appealing through presentation.
+If you like getting creative in the kitchen by mixing a number of ingredients and spices, you could really excel — artistically and financially — in a high-end kitchen.
+As a chef, you can not only get imaginative with flavors but also can make a dish look appealing through presentation.

 Looking after a plant is hard for most of us, let alone trying to match a pretty bouquet of flowers.
 After all, arranging flowers and knowing which families go together is like putting together a puzzle that requires creative juices.